 With computers, iPads, smart phones, etc. there almost has to be an app now for everything.
 Effective techs use technology to their benefit and may even negotiate with their manager to purchase technology that will make everyone more efficient.
-Some of the latest technological advances include electronic flow sheets, complete paperless records, lab results app and so much more.
+Some of the latest technological advances include digital forms, electronic anesthetic sheets, and so much more.

 3. They ask for help